AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

 ## Audio Conference Settings {#audio-conference-settings}

-These settings reside in WebEx only.
+These settings reside in Webex only.
 They are not used by or viewable in Marketo, but they may be important for your webinar, so double-check them!

 ## Event Description & Options  {#event-description-options}

 The following options are used by or viewable in Marketo.
-Other fields reside in WebEx only.
+Other fields reside in Webex only.

 * **Description** - Enter a description.
 This will be viewable but not modifiable in Marketo.
-* **Post-event survey** - Marketo isn't able to capture the information on a WebEx post-event survey at this time.
+* **Post-event survey** - Marketo isn't able to capture the information on a Webex post-event survey at this time.
 * **Destination URL** - (optional) You can enter the URL of a Marketo landing page to serve as the destination URL to display after the session ends.

 ![](assets/image2015-5-28-13-3a48-3a49.png)